"When to Choose an HSA," by Kaja Whitehouse, The Wall Street Journal, September 25, 2005.

 Will You Really Save?

 People interested in an HSA should take a long, hard look at whether high-deductible health insurance will save them money on their health care.
-With a high-deductible health plan, the insured pays all costs up to a certain dollar amount--usually between $1,000 and $5,000--before the insurance company will pick up the tab.
+With a high-deductible health plan, the insured pays all costs up to a certain dollar amount–usually between $1,000 and $5,000–before the insurance company will pick up the tab.
 By passing on a big chunk of out-of-pocket costs to the insured, the insurer often can charge less.

 The wild card: out-of-pocket costs, which will vary depending on factors including how savvy you are at shopping for your health care, and how often you get sick.
-Healthy people--who tend to need no more than an annual exam--are more likely to save with a high-deductible plan because they have minor out-of-pocket costs.
+Healthy people–who tend to need no more than an annual exam–are more likely to save with a high-deductible plan because they have minor out-of-pocket costs.

 Of course, a high-deductible HSA can work out cheaper despite the risks of higher out-of-pocket costs.
 Chris Krupinski, a graphic designer in Fairfax, VA, for example, had been paying $900 a month in premiums alone for her health insurance.
 By switching to a high-deductible HSA, she cut her premiums to roughly $300 a month.
-Meanwhile, her seemingly daunting
+Meanwhile, her seemingly daunting $3,500 deductible requires her to contribute only $291 a month to her tax-sheltered HSA, resulting in total costs of less than $600.

 Unlike Ms. Krupinski, however, most working-age Americans have employer-provided health insurance, where the employer pays the bulk of the costs.
 If this is the case, it's usually wise to stick with the coverage you're offered, says Paul Fronstin, director of health research with Employee Benefits Research Institute, Washington, D.C.